shengwen-tw/quadrotor-h-infty-ctrl-simulator/README.md

 # Quadrotor H∞ Control Simulator

+> Check our Python implementation here: https://github.com/shengwen-tw/rotor-bench

-H∞ control is a robust control algorithm arised in 1970s.
-It suppresses the maximum frequency response of the disturbance to ensure the robustness of the system.
-Mathematicians shows that the optimal control input can be obtained by solving the Algebraic Riccati Equation, which is strongly related to the Hamiltonian matrix.
+H∞ control is a robust control strategy that emerged in the 1970s.
+It focuses on minimizing the worst-case impact of disturbances on system performance by suppressing the maximum singular value of the transfer function from disturbance to output over all frequencies.
+This ensures that the system remains stable and performs acceptably even under model uncertainties and external disturbances.
+The optimal control law is derived by solving an Algebraic Riccati Equation, which is closely linked to the Hamiltonian matrix.

 This project provides a design example of using H∞ control to stablize the quadrotor.
 We also feature that the code is fully standalone without relying on other control toolbox.